Inverting log blow-ups in log geometry: Properties of morphisms of divided log spaces

 \begin{example} By \cite[Theorem 0.2]{zbMATH06164842}, the classes of log smooth and log \'etale morphisms in $\lFan/B$ satisfy (Zarloc).
 This implies that the classes of exact log smooth and Kummer \'etale morphisms in $\lFan/B$ satisfy (Zarloc).

 The classes of Zariski covers, strict Nisnevich covers, and strict \'etale covers also satisfy (Zarloc).

-If $f\colon Y\to X$ is a morphism and $u\colon U\to X$ is a Zariski cover in $\lFan/B$ such that $fu$ is a monomorphism, then $u$ is a monomorphism.
+If $f\colon Y\to X$ is a morphism and $u\colon U\to Y$ is a Zariski cover in $\lFan/B$ such that $fu$ is a monomorphism, then $u$ is a monomorphism.
 This implies that $u$ is an isomorphism.
-Hence the classes of open immerions and strict closed immersions in $\lFan/B$ satisfy (Zarloc). \end{example}
+Hence the classes of open immersions and closed immersions in $\lFan/B$ satisfy (Zarloc).
+In particular, we have the notions of open immersions and closed immersions in $\lSpc/B$, which will be useful in Sections \ref{complement} and \ref{blow-up}. \end{example}

 \begin{proposition} Let $\cP$ be a class of morphisms in $\lFan/B$ closed under pullbacks and compositions and satisfying \textup{(Div)} and \textup{(Zarloc)}.
 Then a morphism in $\lSpc/B$ is a representable $\cP$-morphism if and only if it is representable and a $\cP$-morphism. \end{proposition} \begin{proof} Any representable $\cP$-morphism in $\lSpc/B$ is obviously representable and a $\cP$-morphism.